LincolnSteinLab/gdc-viewer/README.md

 ![GDC Genes](images/GDC-genes-protein-coding.png)

 ### Extra notes
-You can set the max number of genes to return with the `size` field.
+You can set the max number of genes to return with the `size` field (per panel).
 It defaults to 100.
 The smaller the number, the faster the results will appear.

 ## SSMs
 A simple view of all of the simple somatic mutations seen across all cases.